nxadm/certmin/cmd/certmin/README.md

 - support for PEM and DER encoding in PKCS1, PKCS5, PKCS7, PKCS8 and PKCS12 containers.
 - prompt for key passwords.
-- colourise the output on systems that support ANSI escapes like Linux, BSDs or MAC, and on better terminals on MS windows like Windows Terminal (instead of cmd.exe).
+- colourise the output on systems that support ANSI escapes like Linux, BSDs or MacOS, and on better terminals on MS windows like Windows Terminal (instead of cmd.exe).

 The certmin uses the [certmin library](https://github.com/nxadm/certmin).